newlandsvalley/purescript-school-of-music/README.md

 Supported Instruments
 ---------------------

 PSoM uses instruments from [Benjamin Gleitzman's soundfont library](https://github.com/gleitz/midi-js-soundfonts).
-It recognizes all the instrument names as listed [here](http://gleitz.github.io/midi-js-soundfonts/FluidR3_GM/names.json).
+It recognizes all the instruments listed [here](http://gleitz.github.io/midi-js-soundfonts/FluidR3_GM/names.json).
 These differ slightly from the names originally used by HSoM - the mapping between the two is shown [here](https://github.com/newlandsvalley/purescript-school-of-music/blob/master/HSoM_INSTRUMENTS.md).
 MIDI allows up to 10 such instruments to be available for any given melody.

 Front End
 ---------

-How should we input PSoM melodies to the browser?
-It seems to me the best way would be to construct a DSL with syntax similar to the following:
+PSoM melodies are presented to the browser using a DSL with the following syntax:

 ```
     musicProcedure = complexMusic | music